charlesgery/dojo-serverless/README.md

 # Serverless dojo

-Welcome to the serverless dojo!
+Welcome folks to the serverless dojo!

 In this dojo you'll participate in the fight against COVID-19, with the help of AWS Lambdas, API Gateway, DynamoDb, EventBridge and Step Functions 💪